LuxLeaks: Follow up in the European Parliament

 Following the LuxLeaks scandal, anti-EU groups at the European Parliament, including the UK Independence Party and France's National Front, proposed a motion of censure against European Commission's team with J.C.
 Juncker as its president.
 On 27 November 2014, the vote led to the European Parliament rejecting the motion of censure, as mainstream political groups supported Jean-Claude Juncker.

 On 12 February 2015, the European Parliament set up a special committee on tax rulings in the European Union Member States.
 The committee is composed of 45 members and initially had six months to report its findings.
 This special committee was preferred to a committee of inquiry which would have implied a higher power of inquiry.
 This choice is considered by some parliamentarians as a political willingness not to embarrass Jean-Claude Juncker.
 In the context of its investigations, the special committee requested information to the Commission and Member States, it commissioned research briefings, held public hearings and Committee's delegations visited several countries in Europe.
-The Committee faced multinational corporations' unwillingness to testimony.
+The Committee facing multinational corporations' unwillingness to testify threatened to revoke their lobbyists' accreditation.
 On 26 October 2015, the committee published at the end of its mandate a report with several recommendations: country-by-country reporting of multinationals' activities; introducing Common Consolidated Corporate Tax Base (CCTB) in Europe; including the European Commission into the tax rulings automatic information sharing; better protection for whistleblowers.
 At the end of November 2015, the report was approved by the European Parliament in a plenary session vote.

 The special committee of the European Parliament has been reactivated until June 2016.
 Reactivation of the committee follows press' disclosure of documents, which demonstrates how some countries within the European Commission have been obstructive for more than ten years regarding any reform of the systems allowing aggressive tax avoidance.

 The new special committee includes the same members as the initial committee.
 It aims at following and deepening previous investigations on tax rulings and tax policies in European Union states.